Taking a Child Abroad

 You may also need help from the court if you wish to move overseas without your children, as some visa applications require medical examinations to be carried out on the children of an emigrating parent – even if they are not going with them.
 This can be problematic if the parent and child are estranged, or the other parent refuses their consent.
 Our solicitors can help you to work through this together.

-Taking a Child Abroad Lawyers
+Our Taking a Child Abroad Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.